 Should You Keep A Mattress From A Previous Relationship?

 4 min read

-Last Modified 2 June 2021 First Added 6 September 2016
+Last Modified 17 May 2022 First Added 6 September 2016

+A bed is an intimate item and when you’ve moved onto a new relationship, your mattress should simulate only positive feelings.
 Navigating a new relationship after you’ve been in a long one is difficult enough, and spending any time in a bed that your partner shared for a long time with someone else could make some people feel uneasy.
 If your partner expresses discomfort at your sleeping situation, and you’ve been considering upgrading your mattress anyway, then replacing your mattress may be a wise move.

 Of course, mattresses need replacing after eight years to best provide you with the most support throughout the night, so buying a new mattress could benefit your new relationship in more ways than one.
-Sleeping on an old mattress can lead to sleepless nights which in turn can lead to increased stress and irritability between partners.
+Sleeping on an old mattress can lead to sleepless nights which can understandably lead to increased stress and irritability between partners.

 Whatever you decide, the decision is a big one, but if you have the option to buy a new mattress then this is the best time.
 After all, now you can buy a mattress that’s perfect for your sleeping habits and no-one else’s, with the option to spread your limbs over every inch of its surface . . .

 Do you think you should discard a mattress from a previous mattress?
 Let us know about your thoughts in the comments section.